Telephone keypad: Letter mapping

 A mobile phone keypad with Latin and Japanese characters.

 In the course of telephone history, dials as well as keypads have been associated with various mappings of letters and characters to numbers.

-The system used in Denmark was different from that used in the UK, which, in turn, was different from the US and Australia.
-The use of alphanumeric codes for area codes was abandoned in Europe when international direct dialing was introduced in the 1960s, because, for example, dialing VIC 8900 on a Danish telephone would result in a different number to dialling it on a British telephone.
-At the same time, letters were no longer placed on the dials/keypads of new telephones.
+The systems used in the UK, the US, and Australia differed slightly over the placement of O, Q, and Z, but the first system established in Denmark differed radically (1=C 2=ABD 3=EFG 4=HIK 5=LMN 6=OPR 7=STU 8=VXY 9=ÆØ 0=[none]).
+The use of alphanumeric codes for area codes was abandoned in Europe when international direct dialing was introduced in the 1960s, because, for example, dialing VIC 8900 on a Danish telephone would result in a different number than dialling it on a British telephone.
+At the same time, letters were no longer placed on the dials or keypads of new telephones.

 Letters did not reappear on phones in Europe until the introduction of mobile phones, and the layout followed the new international standard ITU E.161/ISO 9995-8.
 The ITU established an international standard (ITU E.161) in the mid-1990s, recommended that this should be the layout used on any new devices.
 There is a standard, ETSI ES 202 130, that covers European languages and other languages used in Europe, published by the independent ETSI organisation in 2003 and updated in 2007.
 Documentation describing some principles of the standard is available.

-Early smartphones such as the Palm Treo, HTC Wizard and BlackBerry had full alphanumeric keyboards instead of the traditional telephone keypads, and the user had to execute additional steps to dial a number containing convenience letters.
+Early smartphones such as the Palm Treo, HTC Wizard, and BlackBerry had full alphanumeric keyboards instead of the traditional telephone keypads, and the user had to execute additional steps to dial a number containing convenience letters.
 On certain BlackBerry devices, a user can press the key followed by the desired letter, and the device will generate the appropriate DTMF tone.

 Later smartphones moved to on-screen virtual keyboards and keypads.
 The latter typically include the ITU standard letters next to each number (and many Android phone use the key to access voicemail and the zero to type a "+").